Find Affordable College Courses

 31 Yearly Graduations

-Tiffin University is the 15th most popular school in the nation for students seeking a master's degree in liberal arts / sciences and humanities.
+Tiffin University comes in at #15 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Roughly 2,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $27,780 per year, while in-state graduate students, on average, pay $12,600 per year.
-The liberal arts / sciences and humanities program at Tiffin University awarded 31 master's degrees during the 2020-2021 school year.
-Of these students, 65% were women and 16% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $30,900 per year, while in-state graduate students, on average, pay $14,000 per year.
+During the most recent year for which we have data, 31 people received their master's degree in liberal arts / sciences & humanities from Tiffin University.
+Of these students, 63% were women and 12% were members of underrepresented racial-ethnic groups.
+Tiffin University liberal arts / sciences & humanities graduates who receive their master's degree go on to jobs earning a median salary of $51,346.

 #15